-- 1. Contact us on 01223 70 60 50 or search "why choose a water meter?" on our website www.cambridge-water.co.uk/water-meter - 2.
+- 1. Contact us on 0345 60 70 456 or visit our website www.south-staffs-water.co.uk/water-meter - 2.
 We'll arrange a convenient date and time to carry out a survey at your property - 3.
-In many cases we'll be able to fit a free meter there and then
+In many cases we'll be able to fit a free meter there and then substantial alterations are required the customer is expected to complete these at their own expense.

 The survey will confirm where the meter may be installed.
 Occasionally substantial alterations to plumbing are required but if this is the case we will explain what is required at the survey.
-If substantial alterations are required the customer is expected to complete these at their own expense.
+If